NORVIS is a diverse and varied course, full of interesting classes, activities and concerts throughout the week.

 22.00 Epilogue in Bede Chapel

 NORVIS offers a wonderfully packed and varied programme of activities.
-The first morning session daily, is a taught class in your chosen instrument or singing.
+The first session daily, is a taught class in your chosen instrument or singing.
 These include Solo Bass Viol, Viol consort, Solo Recorder, Recorder, Singing, Baroque Strings, Harpsichord and Lute/Theorbo.

 After coffee, the second session offers a range of chamber ensembles, such as trio sonatas, viol consorts, recorder consorts, and mixed vocal and instrumental ensembles.